reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 ---
 layout: post
-title: "Bytecode.
+title: "Road to the Root.
 From Blueprint to Bytecode - IV"
 description:
-  "Great enemies fallen, the adventurers moved forward.
-Deep down the castle, a humongous machine is working on countless tiny pieces.
-We are so close to the heart of the secret - Bytecode"
+  "There's only last challenge left before we can finally see the bytecode, and that is to compile the functions.
+In this post, we will go through this very step."
-date: 2024-12-30 23:04 +0800
+date: 2024-12-27 21:45 +0800
 categories: [Unreal, Engine]
 published: false
 tags: [Unreal, Engine, Blueprint]